President: Alanna Moses

 Place and Time

-We meet at the Epic Egg Restaurant on 10th St., the first three Tuesdays of each month with an entertaining/educational program each time.
+We meet at Noon at the Epic Egg Restaurant on 10th St., the first three Tuesdays of each month with an entertaining/educational program each time.

 Satellite Meetings - 3rd Monday - 5:30pm at Rule101 on west 10th St.